 2020 marked what was perhaps one of the most remarkable points in living memory for the UK education system, when in March, schools across the world closed to all but very few students.
 In the weeks following the enforced school closures, schools had to rapidly adapt in order to continue to provide education to students, in spite of no longer being able to teach them face to face.

-In the event of any full or partial school closure, we are committed to providing continuity of education to our students, and will do so through a blend of remote lessons and set tasks, as we deem most appropriate.
+In the event of any full or partial school closure, we are committed to providing continuity of education to our students.

 Our position will always be that, for the vast majority of young people, the best place for them to be is in school.
 Remote learning will only ever be a stop-gap until classroom teaching and learning can resume, and if children are well and safe to be in school, that is where they should be.
 There is no obligation for any school to provide continuity of education to students who absent themselves from school in contravention to school or government guidance.

 Assuming an absence has been agreed with the school, and the student in question is healthy enough to work at home, we will endeavour to provide high-quality work for students who are unable to attend school.

 Ordinarily, students who are learning remotely will be given access to a ‘window into the lesson’.
 This means that their teacher will open a live video stream via Microsoft Teams, and students will complete the same work that their peers are completing in class, as far as is possible.
 Please click here for the student guide on how to use Microsoft Teams.

 Students who are learning remotely should attend all lessons and form time via the window into the lessons.
 The only exception to this is when the subject is delivering a practical lesson; for example, if a student would normally be in a subject like Design Technology, they would be unlikely to benefit much from having a window into a practical lesson.
 In this instance, class teachers will provide alternative work through Microsoft Teams.
 Students should complete this work during their timetabled lesson slot.